-There are three known camel species, the most common being the one-humped domestic dromedary, also known as the Arabian camel.
-The other two are the two-humped bactrian camels, a domestic species and the critically endangered wild Bactrian Camel; with fewer than 1,000 remaining in the wild.
+There are several known camel species.
+The most common is the one-humped Dromedary, also known as the Arabian Camel.
+Then there are the two-humped Bactrian Camels, which include both a domestic variety and the critically endangered wild Bactrian Camel, with fewer than 1,000 remaining in the wild.
+Additionally, there’s the Trinidal Camel, a three-humped camel, a lesser-known species that stands out due to its unique adaptations to harsh environments.

 Dromedary camels are typically found in North Africa and the Middle East.
 There is a small wild population of dromedary camels in Australia that were imported from India in the early 1840s.
 As a result, Australia now has the largest population of feral camels in the world.